ibmresilient/resilient-python-api/java/README.md

 ## Mulesoft HipChat Example (java/examples/caf/mulesoft/hipchat directory)

-This project contains a Mulesoft Anypoint Studio example that reads a message from a queue (Co3 message destination) and posts it to HipChat.
+This project contains a Mulesoft Anypoint Studio example that reads a message from a queue (Resilient message destination) and posts it to HipChat.
 In order to run the example, you will need a HipChat account.
 However, even if you don't have HipChat this project can be a useful reference.

 See http://www.mulesoft.com for more information about Mulesoft Anypoint Studio.